ashutoshmjain/gita/src/continuum.md

 ### Time is the information field

-The best way to imagine time as an information field is to try to visualize a one dimensional line horizontal say along the x axis and time plotted as a wave on the y axis.
+The best way to imagine time as an information field is to try visualize a one dimensional line horizontal say along the x axis and time plotted as a wave on the y axis.
 Time is unidirectional upwards which means future is below the x axis.
 You can say we have a horizontal one dimensional line and a timeline attached to every single point on that line as shown in T+1 and T-1.
 The job of the time line is to capture the history of each point of the x line.
 Lets say we are looking for a one dimensional particle along the 1 dimensional line x , the timeline associated to that point tells us if the particle was there or not.

 ![](./timeInfoGraph.jpeg)

-So that we don't conflict with one dimensional planes or the planes that connect two dimensions (for whatever reason) ; lets just call this plane as one dimensional information field.
+So that we don't conflict with one dimensional planes or the planes that connect two dimensions - a world sheet as they call them in string theory (for whatever reasons) ; lets just call our plane as one dimensional information field.
 1DIF - for short.
-The answer that each point of 1DIF records is "yes" or "No" based on he question.
-Question can be - Is there something there ? - Answer can be yes or no. Or the question can be - is there a panda there ? - Answer can be yes or no. You got it.
-Time stamp only records yes or no. A zero or a One.
-And Up or a Down.
-The question defines what does it mean to when time stamp says "yes" verses a "No".
+The answer that each point of 1DIF records is "yes" or "No" based on the question.
+Question can be - Is there something there ? - Answer can be a "yes" or a "no".
+Or the question can be - is there a Panda there ? - Answer can be "yes" or "no".
+You got it!
+Time stamp only records "yes" or "no".
+A "zero" or a "One".
+And a "Up" or a "Down".
+A "plus" or a "minus".
+Those are all just notations.
+The question defines what does it mean when time stamp says "yes" verses a "No".
+In essence, the answer is written in the time line.
+What you are trying to figure out is a right question.
+The good news is it is not hard to figure out the question.
+It takes few steps to decode the signal.
+That is what "work" is.

-As we progress towards the future, the timelines converge because the search population reduces logarithmically.
-For example if you want to get to a number in the range of 1 to 50 , you can get to the answer in say five questions
+For example if you want to get to a number in the range of say 1 to 50 , you can estimate the nature of question in say five steps.
+Assume you are looking for a value of 10 in this range.
+Here is the simple way to decipher the value.

 - Is it larger than 25 ?
 No
 - That means it is smaller than 25.
 Next question is - is it larger than 12 - No